Be Truthful at Your Social Security Disability Hearing

 Posted on behalf of Phillips Disability, P.C. on Sep 04, 2015 in Appeals

 A disability benefits hearing before an Administrative Law Judge (ALJ) can be an intimidating experience.
-Because of this, many applicants question what information they should reveal to the judge and whether or not they should make it seem like their disability is absolutely terrible.
+Because of this, many applicants make their disability seem worse than it actually is.
+If you need help with our disability benefits applcation contact a leading Social Security Disability lawyer today.

 The answer is simple, your best option for winning a favorable decision at a disability benefits hearing is to be honest and truthful about every aspect of your condition.
 Here are a few tips to help keep you honest: